 I’m Suzette Hammond.
 Tea is my way of life.

-For 15 years, I’ve traveled extensively as a professional tea trainer.
+For over 15 years, I’ve traveled extensively as a professional tea trainer.
 My experience includes more than 10 years in training management and education development roles for leading tea companies, as well as leadership in tea industry trade groups.

 I train retail staff and fine dining, brewers and sommeliers, baristas and coffee tasters, tea importers and growers, mechanical engineers and scientists, bodywork therapists and counselors.
 My classes are as small as four and as large as 100+.
 Yet, I notice they all have something in common.

 People who connect ALL of their senses in the process benefit the most from tea.
-My clear passion in tea is shepherding these connections.

 By improving access to functional, embodied tea skills – practices that can be demonstrated every day – tea can spark greater marketplace creativity and storytelling.

-At a deeper level, people are looking to connect their curiosity with physical knowledge to work and play with tea, confidently.
 It’s about the connection to our sensory self and the magic that happens when we touch tea.